midnightmake/pocket-bot-downloads/README.md

 ## Contents

 * `courses`: Various line and demo courses as seen in the [example programs](https://www.midnightmake.com/pages/pocket-bot-example-programs).
 Courses are provided as both `.docx` and `.pdf` files.
-If you want to generate your own barcode courses, you'll want the [course-encoder repository](https://github.com/midnightmake/course-encoder).
+If you'd like to generate your own barcode courses, you'll want the [course-encoder repository](https://github.com/midnightmake/course-encoder).
 * `firmware`: Complete source code (drivers, firmware, etc.) for the Pocket Bot, inside a [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) project file.
 Also a great place to start for writing your own Pocket Bot applications.
 * `stls`: 3D-printable replacment and expansion parts for the Pocket Bot.
 Assembly instructions are available [here](https://www.midnightmake.com/pages/pocket-bot-assembly).